 Install Some Apps to Help You With The Japanese Language

-iTranslate: This is a free app that has a huge success on the App Store with more that 52k ratings with an average of 4,5 stars.
-It is easy to use and user-friendly, but if you want to use advanced features like offline translation, voice translation or picture translation, you have to upgrade to the pro version ($39,99 per year).
+iTranslate: This is a free app that has a huge success on the App Store with more than 52k ratings with an average of 4,5 stars.
+It is easy to use and user-friendly, but if you want to use advanced features like offline translation, voice translation, or picture translation, you have to upgrade to the pro version ($39,99 per year).
 Anyway, even the basic options will help you and since it is free, you can try it with no risks.

 Google Translate: Great free app to help you with the Japanese language.
 It has more than 4,4k ratings in the App Store with an average of 4 stars.
 It doesn’t have the same success as iTranslate, but I prefer Google Translate because all the features are free.
 You can even use the camera to translate from a picture for free.
-Some people might say that the translation isn’t accurate all the time, but no machine can translate like a human yet anyway.
+Some people might say that the translation isn’t accurate all the time, but no machine can translate like a human anyway.
 (See how to install Google Translate for offline use further below)

 Search For Tourist Information Offices

-Needless to say that if you get lost and you manage to find a tourist information office, they can get you back on the right track and help you not to get lost again.
+Needless to say if you get lost and you manage to find a tourist information office, they can get you back on the right track and help you not to get lost again.